open-tags/open-tags.github.io/content/docs/ios.md

 ## Current Demo

+Our application is still a work-in-progress.
+We are left with adding the Camera AR Assistance!

 ![NINearbyAccessorySample](./images/NINearbyDemo.gif?width=50)

 Currently, we are using the NINearbyAccessorySample demo as a UI in order to test the establishment of the Nearby Interaction Protocol specified in the Apple Nearby Interaction Accessory Protocol Specification - Release 2